wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 ### on-fail

-Once the validate mediator is added, you can define mediators inside validate mediator which will be added to the `on-fail` element.
+Once the validate mediator is added, you can define mediators inside the validate mediator which will be added to the `on-fail` element.
 These mediators will be executed when the validation fails.

 !!!
 Tip
     A [Fault mediator]({{base_path}}/reference/mediators/fault-mediator) should be added as a child to the Validate mediator in order specify the fault sequence to be followed if the validation fails.